 Lately, it is impossible not to notice a QR Code somewhere during your day.
 They’re those little black and white boxes you often see in the corner of a newspaper ad, poster, business window or checkout counters.
 The uses have exploded in recent years to the point that (at least to us) they seem rather silly in many applications.
-At a steady rate, QR codes have spawned a conversation between ardent supporters and naysayers over whether the level of interaction from this new technology is really here to stay and if it’s effective.
+QR codes have spawned a conversation between ardent supporters and naysayers over whether the level of interaction from this new technology is really here to stay and if it’s effective.
 The question has been, and continues to be, “Are people actually interacting with them?”
 We’ve been mulling over this question here at Zee Creative and decided to do some research.
 After fielding numerous questions regarding QR codes and their usage from local Billings clients, as well as some claims by others on their value in the market place, we decided to conduct our own study on QR codes in the Billings, Montana market from November 25th, 2011 to January 31st, 2012.

 We must first stress that while we took great care in how we planned and collected the data, this is not a scientific study.
 We looked at a number of other studies done on QR Codes that were more scientific in nature and felt that they were very leading in their approaches, thus guaranteeing a certain outcome.
 For instance, one study used a large sign that was carried by an individual on the streets that said “Scan Me”.
 This type of approach invites attention and doesn’t accurately illustrate how a QR Code on its own, not overtly placed, fairs in the wild.
 We wanted to see if people really see QR Codes and interact with them.